 God Knows What He Is Doing

 Jesus did not want to start a religious movement.
 He had no interest in the Jewish agenda of overthrowing the Roman occupation, nor competing with John the Baptist (or any other group such as the Pharisees) by having more disciples.
 Jesus’ agenda had already been agreed in heaven with the Father and the Spirit.
-He was to demonstrate the character of God in a human lifestyle, train a small group of Apostles before dying on the cross, rising again and returning to heaven.
+He was to demonstrate the character of God in a human lifestyle (Colossians 1:19-20), train a small group of Apostles to lead His church (Acts 1:1-8) before dying on the cross for their salvation, rising again and returning to heaven.

-God often does His deepest work away from the spotlight.
+God often does His deepest work in the people He wants to equip when they are away from the spotlight.
 That is how He worked with Bible characters like Jacob, Joseph, Moses, David, and Paul.
-The trainee Apostles needed time to observe what Jesus was doing in public, and time in private to question Him about the meaning of His words and deeds.
-They needed to digest great truths without intimidation.
+The trainee Apostles needed time to observe what Jesus was doing in public and have time in private to question Him about the meaning of His words and deeds (Matthew 13:10-18).
 We often learn important lessons when God allows circumstances which encourage us to listen to Him.
-However when we have learned the lessons, God will expect us to put them into practice in the public square, unashamed of our Saviour and confident of our identity in Him.
-So do not be discouraged when you see life changing: it probably means that after a period of spiritual retraining, you will become very useful to the Lord again.
+However, when we have learned the lessons, God will expect us to put them into practice in the public square, unashamed of our Saviour and confident of our identity in Him.
+So do not be discouraged when you see life changing - it may well mean that after a period of spiritual training close to Him, you will become very useful to the Lord again.

 © Dr Paul Adams